How To Get Your Alabama FFL – Alabama FFL License

 Fees vary depending upon the type of license you are wanting to obtain.
 Fees range from $30 for a C&R license in AL up to $200 for other types of licenses.

 These fees are required to paid when you submit your application to the BATFE.
-The application fees in no way guarantee that your application will be approved.
+Paying the federal firearms license application fees in no way guarantee that your application will be approved.
 There may also be fees imposed by the State of Alabama if you are wishing to start a business.

 Alabama Gun Dealer License